 With support from Claire Halliday/John Garner and Les Wilkinson

 6 June 2018, 7-10pm

 We’re proud to present friends of City Arts, Higgs Bo’sun, playing and singing folk music of the British Isles and North America.
 Higgs Bo’sun is the instrumental core of the shanty crew Trent Navigation Company.
-Supported by Jenny Bell and Up.
+Supported by Jenny Bell + Will Walker, and Up.